-Abstract-High Performance Computing (HPC) systems are employed to solve hard problems and rely on parallel algorithms which present very long execution times - up to several days.
-These systems are expensive in terms of the computational resources required, including energy consumption.
-Thus, after failures occur it is highly desirable to loose as little of the work that has already been done as possible.
-In this work we present an Algorithm-Based Fault Tolerance (ABFT) strategy that can be applied to make a robust version of any hypercubebased parallel algorithm.
-Note that we do not assume a physical hypercube: after nodes crash, fault-free nodes autonomously adapt themselves according to a logical topology called VCube, preserving several logarithmic properties.
-The proposed strategy guarantees that the algorithm does not halt even after up to (N-1) nodes crash, in a system of N nodes.
-We use parallel sorting as a case study, describing how to make a fault-tolerant version of the Bitonic Sort parallel algorithm.
-The algorithm was implemented in MPI using ULMF to handle faults.
-Experimental results are presented showing the performance and robustness of the proposed solution.
+Abstract: High performance computing (HPC) systems often require substantial resources, and can take up to several hours or days to execute.
+Upon a failure, it is important to loose as little computation as possible.
+In this work we present an algorithm-based fault tolerance (ABFT) strategy for hypercube-based parallel algorithms.
+The strategy assumes the virtual VCube topology, which has several logarithmic properties that are preserved even as nodes fail.
+The strategy guarantees that the algorithm does not halt even after up to (N - 1) nodes crash, in a system of N nodes.
+We use parallel sorting as a case study, describing how to make a fault-tolerant version of three parallel sorting algorithms: HyperQuickSort, QuickMerge and Bitonic Sort.
+The algorithms were implemented in MPI using ULMF to handle faults.
+Experimental results are presented showing the performance and robustness of the solution for sorting up to a billion integers in scenarios with faults.